ASKtraining/Training/README.md

 ```
 docker compose up
 ```
 again.
 This is only a temporary hack for local instances!
+DO NOT COMMIT TO MAIN BRANCH!

 To stop the training plan:
 ```